 What Is Opioid Withdrawal Like?

 The withdrawal experience is different for everyone because everyone’s circumstances are different.
 The course of withdrawal can be affected by a person’s age, general health, length of time used, and how much they have been using.
+Sometimes, people can also experience what is call precipitated withdrawal.
 However, there are some commonly-experienced symptoms that most people will experience to varying degrees.
 Some of these are:

 - Sleep disturbances